Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Superconductivity mediated by cavity photons prepared in non-Gaussian states

 At this point we can already note that as $n$ increases $ \Gamma^n_{\mathrm{on-shell}}(T)$ shows a stronger divergence near $M_{\mathrm{vac}}(T)=1$, which corresponds to the pairing instability point i.e. the critical point of the transition towards a superconducting state.
-This leads to exotic critical behaviour near the superconducting transition, when the photons are initialized in different Fock states.
+This \fpmm{modifies the} critical behaviour near the superconducting transition, when the photons are initialized in different Fock states.
 This will be discussed in detail in Sec.\ref{critical}.